 Who Should Attend

-While most of the places in the program are for participants coming from publicly funded organizations (transfer payment agencies), a small number of places are available for participants from private sector organizations serving the publicly funded system.
-Participants from outside of Ontario are welcome.
+While most of the places in the program are for participants coming from publicly funded organizations (transfer payment agencies), participants from non-transfer payment agencies that serve the publicly funded system are encouraged to apply.

 The selection committee uses a variety of criteria in its participant selection decisions:

-- on track to be a senior leader, executive, or CEO in the next 5 years
+- on track to be a senior leader (clinical or non-clinical), executive, or CEO in the next 5 years

 - currently on an executive team or evidence of executive-level leadership (approximately 10-20 years of experience)